-EXAMPLE 10: In a sample of 100 students 60 were female and 40 were male.
-45 of the female students had long hair.
-5 of the male students had long hair.
-Events: F = female M = male L = long hair
+EXAMPLE 10: In a sample of 100 students at a community college, 60 were full time and 40 were part-time.
+33 of the full time students intend to transfer.
+10 of the part time students intend to transfer.

+Events: F = fulltime T = transfer

-Find the probability that a student had long hair.
+Find the probability that a student intends to transfer.

-Find the probability that a student has long hair given that (if) the student is female.
+Find the probability that a student intends to transfer given that (if) the student is full time.

-Are the two events "having long hair" and "being female" independent events?
+Are the two events "intend to transfer" and "full-time" independent events?